-Recently my step-sis, Beth, and I were doing what a lot of people in New Jersey spend a lot of time doing: driving.
-It was late one night and we were returning from dinner and heading north on the infamous New Jersey Turnpike.
 We were near Newark — New Jersey’s largest city and a bastion for industry.
 You’d think growing up in New Jersey as I did, I would have visited here, but nope.
-It really wasn’t a destination for several reasons… it wasn’t known to be very safe, I didn’t really have my driver’s license until my last year in New Jersey (before I left the state for university) and New York City is just 8 miles east… so why mess around in Newark?
+It really wasn’t a destination for several reasons.
+It wasn’t known to be very safe.
+I didn’t really have my driver’s license until my last year in New Jersey (before I left the state for university).
+And New York City is just 8 miles east… so why mess around in Newark?
 Actually, today, Newark has changed a lot and has some great restaurants and beautiful parks.

 As we sped passed a large power plant of some kind, all lit up against the night sky, I began to wonder what was really going on there.
-I caught the name and in modern technology fashion, Beth proceeded to punch it in to Google on her Blackberry and away we went into the world of interesting facts and knowledge (well, for us at least) about combined heat and energy.
+I caught the name and in modern technology fashion, Beth proceeded to punch it in to Google on her mobile.
+And away we went into the world of interesting facts and knowledge (well, for us at least) about combined heat and energy.

 According to Wikipedia and various other websites, the gas-fired (natural gas and butane), 940-megawatt Linden Cogeneration Plant was built in 1992.
 It is owned by El Paso Energy (the nation’s largest natural gas pipeline operator, with more than 43,000 miles of pipe in service) and operated by G.E.
 Energy Services.

 The way in which the facility generates power is intriguing.
 It burns natural gas, which while not entirely clean is certainly better than a few other sources.
 But it takes the process one step further.

 It uses the heat generated by its five gas turbine generators to pressurize heat recovery steam generators—hence “cogeneration.”
 The plant is making sure to harness every drop of energy it creates, even heat.